bhi5hmaraj/blog/src/pages/contact.md

 # Contact

-If you’d like to talk, [book an appointment](https://calendar.app.google/UnJvSR3Yw5Vwdpe18) or email me at **matib275 at gmail dot com**.
+If you’d like to chat or just catch up, feel free to [block some time on my calendar](https://calendar.app.google/UnJvSR3Yw5Vwdpe18).
+You can also email me at **matib275 at gmail dot com**.

 ## Socials